appseconnect/docs/_posts/Transformation/Mapping Techniques/Getting-started/2019-02-25-understanding-xml-and xpath.md

   2. String
   3. Boolean
   4. Number(Double in .NET)

+* XPath defines seven types of nodes which can be the output of execution of the XPath expression.

+ 1. Root - Root element of the XML Document
+ 2. Element - Element Node
+ 3. Text - Text of an element Node
+ 4. Attribute - Attribute of an element node
+ 5. Comment - Comments on the XML Document
+ 6. Processing Instruction - Processing instructions (PIs) allow documents to contain instructions for applications.
+PIs are not part of the character data of the document but MUST be passed through to the application.
+Syntax  for the PI is  <?target instructions?>
+ 7. Namespace - Namespace declarations make the elements of an XML document distinguishable and addressable when using an instance of an XPATH.
+Namespace prefixes provide a brief syntax for addressing namespaces.

 * Evaluation of an XPATH expression is done on the basis of the context of the expression.
 An expression consist of -